Camel Festival in Bikaner(Last Updated 29 Apr, 2022)

-Bikaner Camel Fair or Bikaner Camel Festival is a event organized every year in Bikaner in Rajasthan.
-It is organized by the Department of Tourism, Art and Culture, Bikaner Camel Festival happens in January month that Bikaner celebrates in honor of the ship of the desert, Camel.
-This fair is one of the famous festival in bikaner compare to other celebrations of Rajasthan.
-The event mainly includes spectacular camel performances like camel dances, camel races, neck shaking camel rides etc.
+Bikaner Camel Fair or Bikaner Camel Festival is an event organized every year in Bikaner in Rajasthan by the Department of Tourism, Art and Culture.
+Bikaner Camel Festival happens in January month which Bikaner celebrates in honor of the 'Ship of the Desert', the Camel.
+This fair is one of the most famous festivals in Bikaner compared to others in Rajasthan.
+The event mainly includes spectacular camel performances like camel dances, camel races, neck-shaking camel rides, etc.